Master students' projects

 The following lists descriptions of master students' projects affiliated to UrbanEnclavingFutures.

 Ernest’s research project is titled “Public housing in Ghana: A case study of the Greater Accra Metropolitan Area”.
 The study is premised on the fact that despite the recognition of the role of housing in improving the socio-physical wellbeing of people, housing provision, accessibility, and affordability are still a considerable challenge in Ghana.
 The housing deficit in Ghana is currently over 2 million units.
 The housing sector over the years has been greatly influenced by national policies of various governments; policies that have shaped provision, accessibility, and affordability of housing in the country.
 Is in this regard, Ernest’s research project aims to explore how post-independent housing policies and projects influenced the state of housing in urban Ghana.

-Lukas' master project seeks to examine the transportation situation in Accra, Ghana and its implications on the urban society.
+Lukas' research project seeks to examine the transportation situation in Accra, Ghana and its implications on the urban society.
 He aims to grasp local peoples' perspective of everyday urban mobility in order to analyze what future policies on urban transportation are needed to ensure sustainable urban development in Accra.
 Linkages of transportation and issues like equality and democracy are also central concerns of his.